-42 Cambridge Street, Collingwood Established in 1982, Koot Kolij was an Aborginal health worker training program that forged new and enduring standards of Aborginal healthcare in Australa.
-Brom from the philosophy of Aborginal control of Aborginal affairs, the Yolij' was created to ensure that Aborginal people were an integral part of healthcare within their communities.
-A venture of the Victorian Aborginal Health Service, the first intake attracted thirty Aborginal students.
-With enrolments from across the country, graduates returning to their communities were able to share newly learned skills and implement important changes to health service delivery.
-While focusing primarily on health worker training, course offerings soon expanded to include politics of health, media, art and music.
-Koori Koliji was a place where many students first learned of their country's history and how to create positive changes for their people.
+42 Cambridge Street, Collingwood Established in 1982, Kook Kolli was an Aborginal health worker training program that forged new and enduring standards of Aborginal healthcare in Australa.
+Born from the philosophy of Aborginal control of Aborginal affaits, the 'oligi' was created to ensure that Aborginal people were an integral part of healthcare within their communities.
+A venture of the Victorian Aborginal Health Sevice, the First inake attracted thirty Aborginal students.
+With enrolments from across the country, graduates returning to their communities were able to share newly keamed skills and implement important changes to health service delivery.
+While focusing primarily on health worker training, course offerings soon expanded to include policis of the ealth, media, at and music.
+Koori Kolli was a place where many students first learned of their country's history and how to create politive changes for their people.
 Many graduates continued on to fulfil senior leadership roles in their communities.

 258 Gore Street In 1943, Pastor Doug Nicholls and his wife Gladys Nicholls, with support from the Church of Christ, established a church service that attracted a devoted Aboriginal congregation and famous international guests.
-Pastor Doug Nicholls remained Pastor until 1970 and he became a great leader for the Aboriginal and Torres Strait Islander people of Australia.
-In 1962 he was named Victorian Father of the Year, in 1950 he was proclaimed Taga Ammus' (Headman) by the Torres Strait Islander people; in 1972 he became the first Aboriginal person to be krighted; in 1956 he became Governor of South Australia; in 1959 he was crowned King of Moomba; in 2007 a statue of Pastor Sir Doug and Lady Gladys Nicholls was unveiled in Parliament Gardens, Melbourne; and in 2008 the Nichols framily launched Dunglia Wamajuri (Reve People) Exhibition on the Life of Pastor Sir Doug and Lady Gladys Nicholls.
+Pastor Doug Nicholls remained Pastor util 1970 and he became a great leader for the Aboriginal and Torres Strait Islander people of Australia.
+In 1962 he was named Victorian father of the Year; in 1969 he was proclaimed "Bapa Mamus" (Headman) by the Torres Strait Islander people; in 1972 he became the first Aboriginal person to be knighted; in 1976 he became Governor of South Australia; in 1979 he was crowned King of Moomba; in 2007 a statue of Pastor Sir Doug and Lady Glady Sircholls was unveiled in Parliament Gardens, Melbourne, and in 2008 the Nicholls family launched Dungula Waamyri (River People) Shibition on the Life of Pastor Sir Doug and Lady Gladys Nicholls.